OctopusDeploy/blog/blog/2022-07/using-ecs-deployment-step/index.md

 published: 2022-07-06-1400
 metaImage: blogimage-usingthenewecsdeploymentstep-2022.png
 bannerImage: blogimage-usingthenewecsdeploymentstep-2022.png
-bannerImageAlt:
+bannerImageAlt: Deploy Amazon ECS Service step in Octopus
 isFeatured: false
 tags:
  - DevOps
  - AWS
 ---

 I previously wrote a [post demonstrating how to deploy to AWS ECS using Octopus Deploy](https://octopus.com/blog/aws-fargate).
 I showed you how to make it work, but scripting everything yourself using the AWS CLI wasn't an ideal experience.
 We [gathered feedback](https://github.com/OctopusDeploy/StepsFeedback/issues/1) from the community and discovered our customers wanted better ECS support.
-As of version 2021.3, Octopus Deploy includes an ECS deployment step that replaces everything from the original post.
+As of version 2021.3, Octopus Deploy includes an ECS deployment step that replaces everything from my original post.

 In this post, I explain how to implement the new ECS deployment step.